 Tuition for The Liberty School's 2022-2023 school year is $17,500.
 Families will be billed monthly on a 10-month, pro-rated basis.
 We understand that an independent school choice can present a financial hardship and sacrifices to families and extended families.
 However, we are committed to helping families afford a Liberty School education.
 Options to help soften the cost of tuition are featured below.

 The Liberty School Scholarship Fund

 The Liberty School does offer a limited amount of scholarships based off financial need.
 Scholarships are evaluated by a committee and are awarded based upon need with many factors taken into consideration other than straight income.
 It is strongly suggested using the section to write your reasoning for requesting scholarship funding, and explain your situation regarding your ability to pay tuition.
-The deadline for the 2020/2021 Liberty School Scholarship Fund is June 15th, 2020.
 The scholarship application is available online and there are directions on where to submit supporting documents.

 The education loans for private elementary and secondary schools (K-12) include: